danehkar/ashkbiz-danehkar.netlify.app/content/authors/admin/_index.md

 highlight_name: false
 ---

-Ashkbiz Danehkar is a Research Fellow of astrophysics at the University of Michigan.
+Ashkbiz Danehkar is a Research Fellow in Astrophysics at the University of Michigan.
 His research interests include observational and theoretical astrophysics of ionized nebulae, symbiotics, AGN, and starbursts, using multi-wavelength optical, UV and X-ray spectroscopic and imaging observations.

 To perform his research, he uses plasma diagnostics, abundance analysis, photoionization modeling, hydrodynamic simulations, and 3D morpho-kinematic modeling.